Nepiki/Guides/Eternal-Eyes.md

 * Boss fights are excluded since they have separate achievements.
 For chapters 2, 4, 7, and 9, the achievement will trigger before the boss fights instead.
 This is so you can use a max team of 4 for the dungeon and still be able to meet the requirements for the boss achievements afterwards.

-* Skipping floors you've already cleared, or loading a save file to continue from a later floor, will not start the achievement.
+* Skipping floors you've already cleared, or loading a save file to continue from a later floor, won't start the achievement.
 If the achievement icon doesn't appear, or disappears during a fight, you failed an achievement requirement and will need to retry from the first floor.

 Allowed in combat:
 1. Physical Attacks